-The investigator will present his or her instigative findings to the Chief Conduct Officer.
-If the preliminary investigation indicates that there is reasonable cause to believe that misconduct has occurred on the part of a student organization, formal charges will be made on behalf of the University by the Office of Student Life.
+The Associate Director of Student Engagement will present his or her investigative findings to the Director of Student Engagement.
+If the preliminary investigation indicates that there is reasonable cause to believe that misconduct has occurred on the part of a student organization, formal charges will be made on behalf of the University by the Office of Student Experience.
 These charges will be specifically stated in a letter addressed to the president of the organization.
-This letter shall also include a time, date and place for a prehearing conference with a representative from the Office of Student Life, to be held no sooner than three working days from the date of the letter.
-Such a letter mailed to the president of the organization at the address of record or email address of record maintained in the Office

-Student Life shall constitute official notice of the filing of formal charges
+This letter shall also include a time, date and place for a prehearing conference with a representative from the Office of Student Experience, to be held no sooner than three working days from the date of the letter.
+Such a letter mailed to the president of the organization at the address of record or email address of record maintained in the Office Student Experience shall constitute official notice of the filing of formal charges